lczech/gappa/doc/md/assign.md

 ### Resolve missing taxonomic labels (`--resolve-missing-paths`)

 The above mentioned Taxonomic Label file may be incomplete, leaving some taxa (tips) of the reference tree without a label.
-The direct consequence of this is an incompletely labeled reference tree, leaving queries on those branches without a taxonomic assignment.
+The direct consequence of this is an incompletely labelled reference tree, leaving queries on those branches without a taxonomic assignment.

 When specifying the `--resolve-missing-paths` flag, the `assign` algorithm tries to resolve the missing labels.
-It does so by identifying unlabeled branches, traveling "up" the tree (in direction of the root) until it finds a branch that is labeled.
+It does so by identifying unlabelled branches, traveling "up" the tree (in direction of the root) until it finds a branch that is labelled.
 It then labels all branches on that path using this closest label.

 ### Distribution Ratio (`--distribution-ratio`)